 - Apply the basics of plant identification using botanical keys and herbaria

-- Investigate how various environmental factors and conditions influence desired plant growth
+- Determine how various environmental factors and conditions influence desired plant growth

-- Diseases, Disorders and Insects: A discussion of the systematic approach to diagnose plant problems.
-Common insects, diseases and disorders are described.
+- Diseases, Disorders and Insects: a discussion of the systematic approach to diagnose plant problems, including common insects, diseases and disorders

-- Weed Control: Weed life cycles and weed control methods (preventative, cultural, mechanical, biological and chemical) are discussed.
+- Weed Control: weed life cycles and weed control methods (preventative, cultural, mechanical, biological and chemical)

-This course is a required core course within The Horticulturalist Certificate.
+This course is a required course within the Horticulturist Certificate.

 |Assignments (3)||60% (20% each)|